 - Fake Likes worsen your ranking in the news feeds.

 Who do the Likes for sale represent?

-Of course, the fan sellers do not reveal how their stock of purchasable Facebook fans is composed.
+Fan sellers, of course, do not disclose how their pool of for-sale Facebook fans is made up.
 Typically, websites promise that the Facebook Likes they sell are guaranteed to come from "qualified" users.
-As a "special service", potential buyers can also purchase targeted advertising (targeting), which is intended to increase the number of "real" Likes from the target group.
+As a "special service", interested parties can additionally buy target group advertising (targeting), which is supposed to increase the number of "real" Likes from the intended target group.
 But what does "real" or "qualified" mean in this context?
-In the best case, it simply means that Facebook accounts exist under the specified names.
-Not even the sellers claim to offer tens of thousands of potential leads for exactly your business, service or organization.
+At best, it simply means that Facebook accounts exist under the names given.
+Not even the sellers claim to have tens of thousands of potential prospects for exactly your Shopto offer your service or your organization.
 Everyone knows that purchased Likes per se do not mean growth for the customer base.

 How paid Likes can even harm you: two options

 1. insufficiently genuine traffic means bad positioning in the news feeds

 There is little point in having a Facebook page 10,000 or more Likes if they are not committed.
 Bought fans don't write comments, don't recommend you, and don't get involved in any way.
 This is of course due to the fact that such friends are not interested in you at all, or are just imaginary users anyway.
 A page with many likes, on which hardly anyone writes anything except you, slides down in the news feeds of your fans according to the current Facebook news feed algorithm.
 The result: Nobody notices your posts, because not even your real contacts on Facebook are displayed.

 2. the worst case: fakes can drive away potential customers